-The Billings Public Library One Book Billings program provides a forum for library patrons to read and discuss in small groups regional authors and/or literary works which examine and reflect life on the High Plains, especially Montana.
+The Billings Public Library One Book Billings program seeks to provide a forum for library patrons to read and discuss in small groups regional authors and/or literary works which examine and reflect life on the High Plains, especially Montana.

-The One Book Billings program from Billings Public Library, under a grant from Bernard Rose and Marge McArthur through the Billings Public Library Foundation, announced its schedule for 2016-2017.
+The One Book Billings program is sponsored by a grant from Bernard Rose through the Billings Public Library Foundation.
 Discussion groups come together five times a year (every other month from September to May) to discuss the same book.

-Please call 657-8258 or stop by the 2nd floor Help Desk for more information on the most recent One Book Billings selection.
+Please call 657-8290 or email firstname.lastname@example.org for more information on the most recent One Book Billings selection.

 Down From the Mountain : The Life and Death of a Grizzly Bear by Bryce Andrews Books available August 16, 2021 Discussions take place September 13-17.
 2021 Register starting August 16